real world performance

-Other pressure sensor technologies require an analog to digital conversion before the signal can be processed, introducing additional errors.
+Other pressure sensor technologies require an analog to digital conversion from the sensor before the signal can be processed, introducing additional errors.
 In Yokogawa's pressure transmitters, the DPharp sensor directly outputs a digital signal, eliminating the need for analog to digital conversion and improving performance.
+This same, single DPharp sensor has the unique ability to continually measure static pressure as well as differential pressure and compensate the output in real time.

 A traditional mount configuration is a way of connecting to the process and has two ports on the side of the lower capsule cover flange of the unit.
 This is the traditional process connection used for DP measurement, and it also supports gauge and absolute pressure.